pylls/basket2/README.md

    License") of the AGPL, per the terms of Section 7 ("Additional Terms"), for users that:

-    * Are using the software to operate a publically accessible Bridge to provide access to the public Tor network as a Tor Pluggable Transport server.
+    * Are using the software exclusively to operate a publically accessible Bridge to provide access to the public Tor network as a Tor Pluggable Transport server.
 This means:

-        The Bridge publishes a descriptor to the Bridge Authority, and is available via BridgeDB OR is a default Bridge pre-configured and distributed with Tor Browser.
+        The Bridge publishes a descriptor to the Bridge Authority, and is available via BridgeDB OR is a default Bridge pre-configured and distributed with Tor Browser, and uses basket2 as a server side Pluggable Transport for said Bridge.

  * All other users MUST comply with the AGPL in it's entirety as a general rule, though other licensing arrangements may be possible on request.